DrackXull/Guild/README.md

 Individual log entries cannot be edited or deleted, even by officers.

-Corrections are done via new entries (e.g. “Reversed +10 GF mis-award”).
+Corrections are done via new entries (e.g. “Reversed +10 HP mis-award”).

 All admins/officers can see the full Admin Log in the app, including filters by: